gravitl/netmaker-docs/netclient.rst

 By using this method, you can run many netclients on the same host and just incrementing up (netclient3, netclient4 ..... netclientN).

+**IMPORTANT:**
+ For docker netclient to function correctly as either ingress/egress gateway, you need to additionally run the following commands on the host machine:

+  1. `iptables -I DOCKER-USER -i netmaker  -j ACCEPT`
+  2. `iptables -I DOCKER-USER -o netmaker  -j ACCEPT`

 =======================	==================================================================	==================================================================================================================================================
 Environment Variable   	Docker Option Example                                             	Description
 =======================	==================================================================	==================================================================================================================================================